Elis James and John Robins

-The Elis James and John Robins show is a weekly radio show presented by British comedians Elis James and John Robins.
-Formerly broadcast on commercial radio station Radio X, the show now airs on BBC Radio 5 Live on Friday afternoons from 2:00pm–4:00pm.
-Highlights from the show are released as a weekly podcast.
+Elis James and John Robins is a weekly radio show and bi-weekly podcast presented by British comedians Elis James and John Robins.
+Formerly broadcast on commercial radio station Radio X, the show aired on BBC Radio 5 Live on Friday afternoons until the end of 2023.
+The show was also released as a weekly podcast from BBC Sounds with a specially-recorded intro.
+From 6 February 2024, the show changed formats to two weekly podcasts, with a one-hour highlights broadcast on 5 Live on Friday afternoons - a change nicknamed "The Great Reset".

 Robins has described the show as "a commercial indie radio show that has got wildly out of hand".

 History

 James and Robins have been friends since meeting on the comedy circuit in 2005 and fantasised about making a radio show together.
 Xfm had a tradition of having weekend shows hosted by male comedians and after their agent submitted a demo, James and Robins were granted a weekend slot, following in the footsteps of Ricky Gervais & Stephen Merchant, Adam and Joe, Jimmy Carr, Russell Brand and Josh Widdicombe.
 The Elis James and John Robins show debuted on Xfm London on Sunday 16 February 2014 in the 10:00am–1:00pm slot and was produced by Dave Masterman.
 The show moved to a Saturday 10:00am–1:00pm slot on 17 August 2014 before moving to Saturday afternoons from 1:00pm–4:00pm on 23 April 2016.
 Xfm rebranded as Radio X and began broadcasting nationwide in September 2015.
 Following Dave Masterman's departure from Radio X in April 2017, Vinay Joshi, who had worked on the show as an unpaid intern in 2014 before becoming a permanent producer at Radio X, and had more recently been alternating production duties with Masterman, took over as lead producer.